cloning-tee-blockchains/cloning-tee-blockchains.github.io/case_studies.md

 #### Responsible Disclosure

 On July 10, 2024, we responsibly disclosed our findings to Phala and suggested countermeasures to its developers.
-Phala has acknowledged the reported vulnerability and published a [blog post](https://phala.network/posts/worker-node-cloning-attacks) detailing their planned mitigation steps based on our recommendations in the paper.
+On April 13, 2025, Phala has acknowledged the reported vulnerability and published a [blog post](https://phala.network/posts/worker-node-cloning-attacks) detailing their planned mitigation steps based on our recommendations in the paper.
 They are currently working on implementing the recommended fixes.
 Once the update is released, we will provide an update that includes the fixed version.

 ---